tijko/Mazes/README.md

 Randomized maze generator with pygames

-There are two sizes you can run, first `cd /path/of/pymaze` then:
+There are two mazes you can run, first `cd /path/of/pymaze` then:

-    python sm_maze.py
+    python shape_maze.py

-to run the smaller maze or:
+to run the shape maze or:

-    python lg_maze.py
+    python DFS_maze.py

-for the larger maze.
+for the depth first search algorithm generated maze.

 #### Usage: